mbrown711/Paper-Reviews-Assignment-CS623/README.md

   - ```Paper```
   - ```Review```

-4. Inserts data from the file titled PaperReviewDataInsert.sql
+4. Inserts data from the file titled PaperReviewsDataInsert.sql

 ## ***To run the .sql scripts:***